 Final Rule Resources

-CITI Program has created resources to help the research community understand the revisions to the Common Rule issued by HHS in its Final Rule published on 19 January 2017.
+CITI Program has created resources to help the research community understand the revisions to the Common Rule.
 These resources were developed with the assistance of expert authors and peer reviewers.

 Revisions to Current Content

-Modules numbers will not change, nor will any aspect of course requirements (for example, minimum course average score or minimum per module score).
+Module ID numbers did not change, nor did any aspect of an organization’s course requirements (for example, module or passing score requirements).

 - Organizations will not have to request the updated content.
-The revised content will replace the current content automatically.
-We will notify organizations when the update occurs.
+The revised content replaced the current content automatically.
+We notified organizations when the update occurred.

 - Learners in the process of completing an affected course, will receive credit for the completed modules and automatically be presented the revised modules for modules they still need to complete in their course.

-- All learners will be presented with all updated modules in their courses after the compliance and effective date.
+- All learners will be presented with revised modules in their courses after the update on 20 January 2019.
 Credit for any modules completed prior to the update are preserved.

-- All learners who complete modules prior to the effective and compliance date may return after the modules are updated, and re-complete modules to receive Final Rule training.
+- All learners who completed modules prior to the 20 January 2019 update may return after the modules are updated and review the revised Common Rule content (integrated into the modules).

 How do we update learners on the new regulatory requirements?